UK Pension Transfer to New Zealand - The Definitive Guide

 There are many options when it comes to recognised overseas pension schemes.
 Generally, the best approach to find the most suitable is to consider the following:

 Step 1: Understand the Investment options - is the fund growth-focused (the riskiest, as they invest in shares), balanced funds (mixing share investments with less risky term deposits and cash etc.) or conservative (even lower risk, with usually around 80% of the money invested in bank deposits and fixed-interest bonds).
-Do they offer passive or active funds management, perhaps they offer both.
+Do they offer specific investment fund options, such as funds invested with an ESG remit, global equities, Australasian equities for example where you can chose your own investment mix; do they offer passive or active funds management, perhaps they offer both?

-Step 2: Understand whether the scheme is taxed under the PIE, Variable Rate PIE or Widely Held Share scheme tax rules- If it’s a PIE scheme the fund will be taxed using your PIR.
+Step 2: Understand whether the scheme is taxed under the PIE, Variable Rate PIE or Widely Held Share scheme tax rules- if it’s a PIE scheme the fund will be taxed using your PIR.
 If Variable Rate you could qualify for a 0% tax rate for a period of time.
-If Widely Held then regardless of your PIR or personal marginal income tax bank the taxable returns will be taxed at 28% In all cases permitted fees incurred can be offset against the tax liability
+If Widely Held then regardless of your PIR or personal marginal income tax band the taxable returns will be taxed at 28%.
+In all cases permitted fees incurred can be offset against the tax liability

 Step 4: Understand the fees - all QROPS funds charge management fees, usually in a dollar amount and/or a percentage of your investment’s value.
 Either way, the lower the fees, the better off you’ll be in retirement (if returns are equal among providers).

 Step 1: Understand the Investment options - is the fund growth-focused (the riskiest, as they invest in shares), balanced funds (mixing share investments with less risky term deposits and cash etc.) or conservative (even lower risk, with usually around 80% of the money invested in bank deposits and fixed-interest bonds).
-Do they offer passive or active funds management, perhaps they offer both.
+Do they offer specific investment fund options, such as funds invested with an ESG remit, global equities, Australasian equities for example where you can chose your own investment mix; do they offer passive or active funds management, perhaps they offer both?

-Step 2: Understand whether the scheme is taxed under the PIE, Variable Rate PIE or Widely Held Share scheme tax rules- If it’s a PIE scheme the fund will be taxed using your PIR.
+Step 2: Understand whether the scheme is taxed under the PIE, Variable Rate PIE or Widely Held Share scheme tax rules- if it’s a PIE scheme the fund will be taxed using your PIR.
 If Variable Rate you could qualify for a 0% tax rate for a period of time.
-If Widely Held then regardless of your PIR or personal marginal income tax bank the taxable returns will be taxed at 28% In all cases permitted fees incurred can be offset against the tax liability
+If Widely Held then regardless of your PIR or personal marginal income tax band the taxable returns will be taxed at 28%.
+In all cases permitted fees incurred can be offset against the tax liability

 Step 4: Understand the fees - all QROPS funds charge management fees, usually in a dollar amount and/or a percentage of your investment’s value.
 Either way, the lower the fees, the better off you’ll be in retirement (if returns are equal among providers).

 - Transferring your UK pension isn’t as straightforward as it seems, and there’s a lot to consider.
-You may even decide not to transfer your pension even after moving to New Zealand, which you're fully entitled to do.
+You may even decide the best option for your circumstances is not to transfer your pension even after moving to New Zealand

 - If it isn’t right to transfer the benefits this year, that shouldn’t be the end of the issue, it is worthwhile reconsidering every year because individual circumstances change